rgleason/dashboard_tactics_pi/README.md

     * Enhances post-race analysis and off-line polar calculations with high sampling rate and accurately timestamped data

-* Over 100 pages of documentation in HTML/PDF/EPUB format at [readthedocs](https://dashboard-tactics-pi.readthedocs.io)
+* Over 100 pages of documentation is waiting you in HTML/PDF/EPUB format at [readthedocs](https://dashboard-tactics-pi.readthedocs.io)

   * Developer's information with performance analysis and debugging tips in same format within this repository